Life and death on India's slow train to prosperity

 India's Congress party-led government has not stood completely idle - it has announced a $90 billion freight corridor between New Delhi and Mumbai - but critics say policy implementation is slow to non-existent, even though local and foreign investors are quietly queued up, waiting for a signal.

-"India hasn't gone fast enough," says Pratyush Kumar, head of the India transportation business of General Electric (GE.N), maker of diesel-electric locomotives and signalling systems.
+"India hasn't gone fast enough," says Pratyush Kumar, head of the India transportation business of General Electric, maker of diesel-electric locomotives and signalling systems.

 "If you look at the track record of what has been implemented from what has been talked about, that's not a very pretty picture.
 They have to move away from talking to doing."